iamelmirr/bosniaair/README.md

 ## ✅ What Changed (and Why)

-- **One project**: everything runs from `SarajevoAir.Api`; the extra projects were deleted to keep focus on the core flow.
+- **One project**: everything runs from `BosniaAir.Api`; the extra projects were deleted to keep focus on the core flow.
 - **SQLite persistence**: a single `SimpleAqiRecord` entity powers history, forecast, and admin views.
 - **Clear layering**: controllers → services → repository; DTOs are explicitly separated from EF entities.
 - **City comparison**: now always calls the upstream API (`forceFresh: true`), matching the “no cache” requirement.